tincerti/council_experiment/README.md

 Replication code and data for "Countering capture in local politics: Evidence from eight field experiments."

 Note that while replication code is available for the creation of the identified renter sample (i.e., merging the voter file with Los Angeles Department of City Planning records of multi- unit housing developments), the full voter file cannot be provided for both legal and ethical reasons.
-However, the data output from scripts 1-5 are available in anonymized form and can be used to replicate all analyses by running scripts 6-9 and a1-a4.
+However, the final data output from scripts 1-5 is available in anonymized form and all analyses in the main text and appendix can be replicated by running scripts 6-9 and a1-a5.

 Code run using R version 4.3.0 (2023-04-21) on macOS Ventura 13.4.